oat-sa/taohub-articles/forge/Thinktank.md

 ### Recursive forms embedding

 When editing a resource, for some of the properties, fields you may point to a resource (the property is a relation).
-It should be possible to recursively describe this connex resource within the main form and using an embeded form.\
+It should be possible to recursively describe this connex resource within the main form and using an embeded form.<br/>

 h2.
 TAO 2.X Ease of Use

 TAO is a full-fledged platform highly customisable.
 This flexibility brings complexity.
 The plan is not to reduce the available functionality but optimize features presented to user by either :

 ### 1. Persona’s

 \> Targeting a specific type of users.
-(Ex.: teachers) and provide them with additional speciifc extensions adapting vocabulary, personalizing user interfaces and hiding less relevant capabilities or settings.\
+(Ex.: teachers) and provide them with additional speciifc extensions adapting vocabulary, personalizing user interfaces and hiding less relevant capabilities or settings.<br/>

 h3.
-2. Follow the learning curve.\
+2. Follow the learning curve.<br/>

 \> Implementing different usage settings in capabilities : Simple, Advanced, Expert modes.

 In all cases, users may access all the functionality if wanted.